Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Isotropic Noise Model Experiments

+\paragraph{Entropy estimation.} While calculating mean training loss $U$ is straightforward, estimating entropy $S$ is a more complicated task.
+We rely on the nearest neighbor entropy estimator~\cite{KozLeo87}, which requires a sample from the stationary distribution.
+In Appendix~D.6, we present a detailed entropy estimation protocol.
 In the experiments, we wait until the loss and radius stabilize during the training run.
 Then, we maintain a queue of $1000$ weight vectors sampled every $50$ iterations along the training trajectory to reduce correlation between consecutive samples.

-\paragraph{Results} In Figure~\ref{fig:isotropic_vmf_lr}, we present the results of numerical simulation.
+\paragraph{Results.} In Figure~\ref{fig:isotropic_vmf_lr}, we present the results of numerical simulation.
 Subfigure~\ref{fig:isotropic_vmf_lr}a shows that both the average loss $U$ and the entropy on the unit sphere $S(\rho_{\overline{\bm{w}}})$ match the analytical VMF predictions, providing a strong evidence, that this distribution is indeed stationary.
 Subfigures~\ref{fig:isotropic_vmf_lr}b and~\ref{fig:isotropic_vmf_lr}e validate \hyperref[V1]{\bf{V1}} and \hyperref[V2]{\bf{V2}}, respectively.
 To verify \hyperref[V3]{\bf{V3}}, we compute the partial derivatives of the total entropy $S$:

 Subfigures~\ref{fig:isotropic_vmf_lr}c,d show that empirical measurements closely follow these theoretic predictions.
 For \hyperref[V4]{\bf{V4}}, we calculate the isochoric heat capacity

 Combining it with $C_p - C_V = \frac{d-1}{2}$, we get $\gamma=\frac{C_p}{C_V}=2$.
 In the adiabatic process, we maintain $p V^\gamma = \text{const}$, which reduces to